 Well, first of all, we promote to a 20,000 person database.
 We send out a newsletter every 2-3 weeks, educating people on product and solutions.

-But basically we need to know the parameters.
-You know, what’s the size of the building.
+But basically, we need to know the parameters.
+You know, what’s the size of the building?
 What’s the building height?
 How many fixtures do you currently have?
-How do they mount, what’s the voltage cause that can impact the fixture?
+How do they mount?
+What’s the voltage?
+Because that can impact the fixture.
 Then what the space is really used for.
-So we can then determine the real light level they should be having.
+So, we can then determine the real light level they should be having.

 Right.
 That makes sense.
 Yeah.
 I can see the, I can imagine the equation that exists.
 You just have to punch the information in to get what you’re looking for.